cosynus-lix/docker_tutorial/README.md

 - An `image` defines the system we run.
 Above, `ubuntu` is the name of an existing image.

-- When we execute `docker run` we create a `container`: a container instantiate an image.
-We can instantiate how many container we want!
+- When we execute `docker run` we create a `container`: a container instantiates an image.
+We can instantiate how many containers we want.

 - Where is the code defining the Ubuntu system,  the `ubuntu` image?

     Some magic: Docker is already configured to look for an image in a remote registry called [Docker Hub](https://hub.docker.com).

     In practice:

     - you download the images locally (more in the `docker images` command)

     - you can push your images on DockerHub (so everyone can download them)

     - you can create your own registry (e.g., a company registry) if you need to.